- Must visit

 National Museum of Singapore

-Singapore’s oldest museum, covering the island’s history, culture, and major national stories through permanent galleries and multimedia exhibits.
+Singapore’s oldest museum, covering the island’s history and culture through permanent galleries and major temporary exhibitions.

 There are 2 flights per day.
 The earliest flight runs at 00:40, the last at 23:30.
 The fastest flight covers the 902 miles (1453 km) distance in 2h 15m.
 November is the cheapest month to fly.